when do babies sleep through the night?

 Should parents worry if their baby or toddler isn’t sleeping through the night?

+Usually the answer is no!
+Most babies will wake throughout infancy and it’s just the way babies work, not something going wrong.
 This same study found that there were no detectable impacts on a child’s physical or mental development if they were not able to sleep for these longer consecutive periods as an infant.
 We need to remember that night awakenings are normal for babies and they do not equate to sleep deprivation.
 Fragmented sleep is to be expected at least in the first year, and parents need not to worry if their baby doesn’t sleep through the night by age 1 or even 2.

 What can parents try if their baby is not sleeping through the night?

 To support your baby’s sleep it’s important to learn what we can optimize and what we need to let go of.
 Sleep is not within our control.
 We can set ourselves up for success, though!
 Here is a freebie guide jam-packed with some tips to get more sleep without sleep training.
-Click below to get the download sent directly to your email.
+Click below to get the FREE download sent directly to your email.

 Was this helpful?
 Save it for later!